Frequently Asked Questions

 How do I enter the Racecourse?

-When entering the racecourse, you will see physical distancing queuing markers on the ground.
 Please use these to respect physical distancing when waiting to enter.
 Ahead of entering, you will be required to wear a face covering and sanitise your hands.

 Do I need to print off tickets?